Chuck Girard

-Chuck Girard (born on August 27, 1943) is a pioneer of Contemporary Christian music.
-He moved to Santa Rosa, California in his young teens and was a member of the Castells and later the surf-rock band The Hondells.
-In 1970 he was a founding member of Love Song, the first Christian rock band to become popular in the United States.
+Chuck Girard (August 27, 1943 – August 11, 2025) was an American musician, considered a pioneer of Contemporary Christian music.
+He moved to Santa Rosa, California in his early teens, becoming a band member of the Castells and later the surf-rock band The Hondells.

+In 1970, Girard, along with John Mehler, became a founding member of Love Song, one of the first Jesus Music groups in the United States.

 In 1975, Girard became a solo artist after leaving Love Song.
 He wrote and performed the songs "Sometimes Alleluia" and "Rock 'N' Roll Preacher"; both were featured on his debut album Chuck Girard.
 It also featured the band Ambrosia prominently throughout.
 Girard in turn was featured on Ambrosia's albums Ambrosia and Somewhere I've Never Travelled, though the albums' credits do not indicate which tracks he contributed to or in what capacity.

-He is the father of Alisa Childers, a member of the former Christian girl group ZOEgirl and Christian apologist.
+He was the father of Alisa Childers, a member of the former Christian girl group ZOEgirl and Christian apologist.

+In 2024, Girard was diagnosed with stage IV cancer that had metastasized to his lungs.
+He was taken off chemotherapy as it was ineffective.
+Girard died on August 11, 2025, at the age of 81.